International Polar Bear Day

 Polar Bears International is a leader in polar bear den research, with a long history of projects and partners.
 The knowledge gained can make a real difference for polar bear families—providing a scientific framework to inform policy and help ensure critical protections.

-Our long-term den emergence studies in Alaska and Svalbard add to our understanding of moms and cubs during this sensitive time period.
+Our long-term den emergence studies in Svalbard, and earlier in Alaska, add to our understanding of moms and cubs during this sensitive time period.
 These provide data on the bears’ needs and vulnerabilities.
 Read our Q&A.

 Our partners in den-study projects include Brigham Young University, San Diego Zoo Global, and the Norwegian Polar Institute.